panoptisDev/scafold-frontend-wallet-integration-4chains/README.md

-# ZetaChain Frontend App Template
+# Frontend App Template

-This repository provides a frontend app template for developers looking to build applications on ZetaChain.
-It's designed to demonstrate various ZetaChain functionalities and serve as a starting point for custom DApp development.
+This repository provides a frontend app template for developers looking to build applications evm chains.
+It's designed to serve as a starting point for custom DApp development.

 ![Screenshot](./public/screenshot.png)